 - Revised by: The Faculty Board of Science and Technology

-120 credits in science/engineering including Scientific Computing II, 5 credits, a second course in computer programming and 30 credits in mathematics.
-Scientific Computing II may be replaced by Scientific Computing, bridging course or Numerical Methods and Simulation or Scientific Computing and Calculus.
+120 credits in science/engineering including 30 credits Mathematics and a second course in computer programming.
+Participation in Introduction to Scientific Computing.
+Introduction to Scientific Computing may be replaced by Scientific Computing II, Scientific Computing, bridging course or Numerical Methods and Simulation or Scientific Computing and Calculus.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.